miller78130/ETL_Project/README.md

 # ETL_Project

-We were given the Alcohol and Hapiness Project.
+We were given the Alcohol and Happiness Project.